ArtyIF/TMAG/README.md

 - [ ] Terrain grid
 - [ ] Export terrains to asset
 - [ ] Infinite terrain?
 - [ ] Phase out Tri Inspector?
-- [ ] Move to Compute Shaders?
-Render Textures have a lot of issues with them
+Having to install the Installer as well is cumbersome, and I don't see any benefit with this
-- [ ] Or maybe move to shader generation?
+- [ ] Move to shader generation?
 Should solve potential OoB issues
 - [ ] Come up with more features

 ## Thanks